conda/conda-docs/docs/source/intro.rst

     $ conda create -n py34 python=3.4 anaconda

-Here, 'py34' is the name of the environment to create, and 'anaconda' is the meta-package that includes all of the actual Python packages comprising the Anaconda distribution.
-When creating a new environment and installing the Anaconda meta-package, the NumPy and Python versions can be specified, e.g. `numpy=1.7` or `python=3.4`.
+Here, 'py34' is the name of the environment to create, and 'anaconda' is the metapackage that includes all of the actual Python packages comprising the Anaconda distribution.
+When creating a new environment and installing the Anaconda metapackage, the NumPy and Python versions can be specified, e.g. `numpy=1.7` or `python=3.4`.

 .. code-block:: bash